katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-05-class-overview.md

 Now that you have gone through the syllabus, along with its technical details and policies, let's talk about what this course will actually look like.

-## Text & Reading
+## Content

-There will be a lot of reading.
-But I will also supplement the course with some synchronous lectures to hopefully help guide and aid along the way.
+There will be a lot of reading, viewing, and listening.
+But I will also supplement the course with synchronous lectures to help guide and aid along the way.
 I recognize that this is not easy stuff.
 Don't worry!
-We will get through this together even online!
+We will get through this together, even online!

-## Videos

-See above in the Text & Reading portion.
-I will try and help by creating videos and posting ones that I think are helpful as well.
+With specific respect to videos; I will post videos of myself explaining topics, as well as videos of any synchronous lectures.
+I will also supplement these with videos by other practitioners and teachers.
+These serve to offer varying view points, clear explanations, and a break from you seeing my face all the time.

 ## Pace